arjunm8/surfgpt/README.md

 4. Click on the **Load unpacked** button and select the Surfgpt directory.

 5. The extension will now be loaded and ready to use in your local development environment.

+6. Right click on the extension icon and select **options** to configure your OpenAI API key.